 Federal Government Efforts

-In 2006, Congress passed the Deficit Reduction Act of 2005, authorizing Medicare and Medicaid to tie healthcare facilities’ Medicare eligibility to the occurrence of preventable “never events,” and in 2007 the Center for Medicare and Medicaid Services issued a new rule denying reimbursement for treatment to hospitals for treatment of preventable errors, injuries, and infections.
+In 2006, Congress passed the Deficit Reduction Act of 2005, authorizing Medicare and Medicaid to tie healthcare facilities’ Medicare eligibility to the occurrence of preventable never events, and in 2007 the Center for Medicare and Medicaid Services issued a new rule denying reimbursement to hospitals for treatment of preventable errors, injuries, and infections (CMS, 2015).

-The following preventable complications are no longer reimbursed by Medicare and Medicaid if acquired during an inpatient stay:
+The following preventable complications are not reimbursed by Medicare and Medicaid if acquired during an inpatient stay:

 - Foreign object retained after surgery